Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Introduction

 To cure this deficiency L\'evy walks (LWs) were introduced.
-In this model, the random walker is required to spend an amount of time for each jump that is proportional to the sampled jump length \cite{SKW82,ShlKl85,KBS87,Shles87}.
+In this model, the random walker is required to spend an amount of time for each jump that is proportional to the sampled jump length \cite{SKW82,GNZ85,ShlKl85,KBS87,Shles87,GZR88}.
 From a different perspective, this is equivalent to require the random walker to move with constant velocity (the proportionality constant above) and change its direction after a random time sampled from a prescribed power law tailed distribution (this is then the counterpart of the jump length distribution in the L\'evy flight model).
 These processes are most conveniently modelled as a special case of the broad class of continuous time random walks (CTRWs) with the additional constraint that the velocity is constant \cite{ShlKl85,ZuKl93a,MeKl00,ZDK15}.
+An extension of CTRWs to include persistent (or anti-persistent) motion as a memory effect was also developed \cite{shlesinger79}.
 LWs thus provide a paradigmatic example of a stochastic process exhibiting finite propagation velocities, a crucial requirement to give this mathematical formalism physical meaning.
 Owing to the intrinsic spatio-temporal coupling, these processes exhibit intricate mathematical properties in terms of the shape of the corresponding position PDFs as well as the generalised (fractional) diffusion equations governing them \cite{BKMS04,RDHB14,Fed16,MaZo16,PBL19}.
 Over the past two decades LWs have been used widely to understand a wealth of phenomena particularly in the physical and biological sciences, many of them being observed experimentally (see Refs.~\cite{VLRS11,ZDK15,Reyn18} and further references therein).